cenggel/cordova-loader/README.md

 ### Facebook Native SDK
 * [accounts-facebook-cordova](https://github.com/andrewreedy/meteor-accounts-facebook-cordova) - Works with the cordova plugin to use facebook single sign on when it exists otherwise use standar oauth package.

+### Example App
+* [Meteor Cordova Todo](https://github.com/andrewreedy/meteor-cordova-todo) - Just started working on this.
+This will eventually be a working app as an example.

 ## Final Notes